ShadowNinja/LuaBot/plugins.md

 	if you can wait for the current step to finish.
   * `getPrivs(user)` - Returns a [Privilege Definition](#privilege-definitions)
 	for the IRC user.
-  * `checkPrivs(needs, has, ignoreOwner)` - Checks if `has` contains all of the privileges needed from `needs`.
+  * `checkPrivs(needs, has, ignoreOwner, network, channel)` - Checks if `has` contains all of the privileges needed from `needs`.
 If ignoreOwner is true having the `owner` privilege will not cause this to automatically return true.
   * `isNick(str)` - Checks if `str` is a valid IRC nickname.
 This includes nicks starting with decimal digits that are normally not allowed.
   * `isChannel(str, [conn])` - Checks if `str` is a valid IRC channel.